bluzbrothers/StayHealthy.MonitorMe-Kata2024/README.md

 * Browsing the patient's vital signs (maximum 24 hours) and sending the snapshot to *MyMedicalData.*

-## Exploring the business domain (find better name for business domain)
+## Exploring components
-We conducted *Event Storming* technique to identify business domain for the MonitorMe system.
+We conducted *Event Storming* technique to identify main components for the MonitorMe system.
 This collaborative workshop helped us visualize system workflows, identify domain events, and determine the interactions between components.
 Through this process, we identified the necessary components and their relationships, informing the design and implementation of the system.
 Here are the results: